Housing 101: A Quick Guide for Novice Hongkongers

 - Living & Tax

 At 1,104 sq. km, land mass in Hong Kong is valuable, but far from unavailable.
-What we’re getting at is: despite being seen as a city, Hong Kong’s residential market offers a large variety of housing types and lifestyle options, from high-rise apartments in the heart of the city, ultra-lux homes perched along gentle hillsides, to well-connected new town condos and tranquil village houses settled close to nature.
-Apartments are by far the most popular option due to their practicality, general accessibility, and just how widely available they are across the city.
-Private detached houses with garden are also an option in Hong Kong, albeit on the luxury side.
+The city’s residential market offers a large variety of housing types and lifestyle options, from high-rise apartments in the heart of the city, ultra-lux homes perched along gentle hillsides, to well-connected new town condos and tranquil village houses settled close to nature.
+While apartments are generally the most popular due to their practicality, convenience, and wide availability across the city, family houses with gardens also serve as an option on the luxury side.

-A recent policy change is also set to benefit newcomers in Hong Kong.
-In a bid to change policy direction and promote the economy, the HKSAR government has cancelled all demand-side management measures for residential properties effective from 28 February this year, meaning there’s no more special Stamp duty (SSD), Buyer’s stamp Duty (BSD) and New Residential Stamp Duty (NRSD) in residential property transactions.
-To arriving expatriates, this posts an excellent opportunity to enter the homebuying market with reduced expenses.
+As part of the government’s effort to promote policy realignment and economic development, a recent policy change was implemented to benefit newcomers in Hong Kong.
+Effective since 28 February 2024, all demand-side management measures for residential properties have been cancelled, indicating the removal of Special Stamp Duty (SSD), Buyer’s Stamp Duty (BSD) and New Residential Stamp Duty (NRSD) from residential property transactions.
+To arriving talent, this posts an excellent opportunity to enter the homebuying market with reduced expenses.

-- If you prefer living near your workplace for minimal daily commute time, you don’t need to break the bank to live in Central, the traditional Central Business District (CBD) of Hong Kong, and surrounding areas like the Mid-Levels, Sheung Wan and Sai Ying Pun — traditional tenement buildings and walk-up apartments are plentiful and often reasonable in mid- to long-term pricing.
-For more information, you can check out our other article, which includes steps to finding suitable housing.
+- If you prefer living near your workplace to shorten your commute time, consider exploring outside the commercial and residential district like Central.
+In surrounding areas like Sheung Wan and Sai Ying Pun, traditional tenement buildings and walk-up apartments are offered extensively with reasonable pricing, making them an ideal choice for mid- to long-term residency.
+For more information, please refer to our previous article, which includes steps to finding suitable housing.

-- For nature lovers, spacious village homes are available at a lower price depending on the location; the expansive and highly efficient public transportation network in Hong Kong means you’re never too far away from urban action, even if you’re tucked comfortably in the tranquil countryside.
+- For nature lovers, village homes are a spacious and economical option.
+Better yet, the city’s expansive and highly efficient public transportation network means you’re never too far away from urban action, even if you’re tucked comfortably in the tranquil countryside.

-- The Hong Kong government has made tremendous effort in facilitating a mature Innovation & Technology (I&T) community to organically accelerate the development of the digital economy.
-If you’re an I&T talent or an entrepreneur, you may consider unconventional housing options, such as Innocell by Hong Kong Science and Technology Park, a partnership project set up specifically to provide accommodation for and create a closely knit tech and startup community.
-Take a read of our other article to learn more about official support for the I&T industry and related fields.
+- To accelerate growth in the digital economy, the Hong Kong government has made tremendous effort in facilitating a mature Innovation & Technology (I&T) community.
+If you are an I&T talent or entrepreneur, alternative housing options like Innocell may be the solution.
+Established by the Hong Kong Science and Technology Park, it is a partnership project that provides accommodation and networking opportunities for the tech and startup community.
+To learn more about support for the I&T industry and related fields, take a read of this HKTE article.

 Renting a place in Hong Kong